NAvi349/riscv-myth-ws/README.md

 #### Lab for signed and unsigned magnitude

-# Day 2 - Application Binary Interface and verification flow
+## Day 2 - Application Binary Interface and verification flow

-## Application Binary Interface (ABI)
+### Application Binary Interface (ABI)

-### Intro to ABI
+#### Intro to ABI

 ![image](https://user-images.githubusercontent.com/66086031/170488080-6818b07f-3ae7-4da8-b7d3-86a21550b442.png)

-- ABI the interface present between the software application and the registers of the ISA
+- ABI is the system-call interface present between the software application and the registers of the ISA
 - It can be used to access the registers through system calls

 ```mermaid